S-Daman/pokeorange/README.md

 # PLOT (NOT IDENTICAL TO PIA CARROT'S POKEMON ORANGE)
 # Future events:
+(I know the GS Ball was only in Crystal but I'm saying GSC/HGSS just to be consistent timeline wise)

 - Cora (rival) is from the future and is Kurt’s granddaughter who has grown up a bit since GSC/HGSS.
 The events in the future happen around the same time as BW
-- Some time between GSC/HGSS and BW, Kurt crafts the ulimate Poke Ball (GS Ball) from a pair of Rainbow and Silver Feathers which are from Ho-Oh and Lugia respectively
+- Some time between GSC/HGSS and BW, after seeing the GS Ball in the Celebi event in GSC/HGSS, Kurt gets inspired by its design to craft the ulimate Poke Ball from a pair of Rainbow and Silver Feathers which are from Ho-Oh and Lugia respectively and names it the GS Ball
-- This ends up in a failure because the ball refuses to open/function like a normal Poke Ball
+- This ends up in a failure because the ball refuses to open/function like a normal Poke Ball (just like the original GS Ball!)
 - Kurt's theory is the GS Ball needs a 'key' to open and this key would need to be crafed from another pair of feathers, but he doesn't have any more feathers so he gives up and shelves the Ball.
-He was only able to obtain one of each in his Pokemon journey during his youth
+He was probably able to obtain one of each in his Pokemon journey during his youth from someone else (An Ecruteak priest maybe?)
 - He doesn't recognize the ball in GSC/HGSS when the player brings it to him because he has not made it yet
 - The GS Ball only opens after catching a mon if the trainer has these feathers since they’d be blessed as a trainer with pure heart by meeting these legends
 - Kurt really treasures the GS Ball and never let Cora touch it, so growing up, she is fascinated by the GS Ball and believes it contains something special